icons8/welovesvg/libs/icons8-win10/README.md

-This exceptional icon font was taken from [Icons8](https://icons8.com/c/flat-color-icons/).
+This exceptional icon pack was made by [Icons8](https://icons8.com/c/flat-color-icons/).
 Feel free to use it in your projects under the [Good Boy License](https://icons8.com/good-boy-license).
+It contains [2000+ icons more](https://icons8.com/color-icons/) under proprietary license.
 ##Good Boy License
 Please do whatever *your mom would approve of*.
 ###Permitted Use